-The minute the word “divorce” enters your consciousness, your brain gets flooded with questions you never thought you were going to need to ask: “What do I do?”
-“Where will I live?”
+The minute the word “divorce” enters your consciousness, your brain gets flooded with questions: “What do I do now?”
+“How am I going to survive?”
 “What will happen to the kids?”
-“How do I find a lawyer?”
-All of those are important questions.
-But they are not the most important questions in divorce.
+“Will I spend the rest of my life alone?”
+All of those questions are important to ask yourself at some point.
+But they are not the 3 most important questions in divorce.

 Why Asking the Right Questions Matters